halfbrained/cuda_breadcrumbs/readme/readme.txt

 folder containing  the clicked item.
 This popup supports basic tree-view navigation, you can click files there to open them in CudaText.

+Plugin can also show buttons for Code-Tree nodes.
+This must be enabled first in the config file - turn on the option "code_navigation".
+Clicking the buttons from the code-tree shows the same tree-popup but with a different content - with symbols of the documents.
+Clicking the nodes in the tree-popup scrolls the document to different symbols.

 Configuration
 -------------